opentelekomcloud-infra/zuul/doc/source/drivers/gitlab.rst

    .. attr:: labels

       A list of labels a Merge Request must have in order to be enqueued.

+.. attr:: pipeline.reject.<gitlab source>

+   The `reject` attribute is the mirror of the `require` attribute and is used to specify pull requests which should not be enqueued into a pipeline.
+It accepts a dictionary under the connection name and with the following attributes:

+   .. attr:: open

+      A boolean value (``true`` or ``false``) that indicates whether the Merge Request must be open in order to be rejected.

+   .. attr:: merged

+      A boolean value (``true`` or ``false``) that indicates whether the Merge Request must be merged or not in order to be rejected.

+   .. attr:: approved

+      A boolean value (``true`` or ``false``) that indicates whether the Merge Request must be approved or not in order to be rejected.

+   .. attr:: labels

+      A list of labels a Merge Request must have in order to be rejected.

 Reference pipelines configuration